EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/import_data/import_enmap_l2a_product.rst

             - field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
             - expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     detectorOverlap: Detector overlap region
-        Default value:    4
+        Default value:    3
         Argument type:    enum
         Available values:
             - 0: Order by detector (VNIR, SWIR)
             - 1: Order by wavelength (default order)
-            - 2: Moving average filter
-            - 3: VNIR only
+            - 2: VNIR only
-            - 4: SWIR only
+            - 3: SWIR only
         Acceptable values:
             - Number of selected option, e.g. '1'
             - Comma separated list of options, e.g. '1,3'